Canyonlands National Park consists of four districts: Island in the Sky, The Needles, The Maze and the Colorado and Green rivers.

 The rest of the trail loop includes two wooden ladders where the trail climbs onto a slickrock plateau above the alcoves.
 Small children and anyone with a fear of heights may not want to continue along the trail.
 You can return at this point back to the parking lot.

-Enjoy the breathtaking scenery atop the sandstone plateau until the trail drops down and rejoins the original trail near the trailhead.
+Enjoy the breathtaking scenery of the Canyonlands Needles District atop the sandstone plateau.
+The trail will then drop down and rejoin the original trail back to the trailhead.

 PHOTO TIP: This trail provides many opportunities to show scale.
 Photograph people in the alcoves and under the rock outcrop to show how large these features are.

-PHOTO TIP: To get a good view of the needles formations, drive along Elephant Hill road.
+PHOTO TIP: To get a good view of the needles formations in Canyonlands National Park, drive along Elephant Hill road.
 At the top of a hill you will see a spectacular view of the needles.

 Stop and enjoy the 360 degree view and read the sign that describes how the needles were formed.